Formula Functions

 Today()

-Returns the current date according to the system date and time on the local computer.
+Returns the business date according to the system date and time on the local computer.
+The return type is DateTime.

 Example: =Today()